BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/gpu_hardware_acc/gpu_inference/_index.md

 ## TensorRT Inference

 For video processings that use deep learning models, they can use [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) to accelerate inference.
-TensorRT is an SDK for high-performance deep learning inference, includes a deep learning inference optimizer and runtime that delivers low latency and high throuphput for inference applications.
+TensorRT is an SDK for high-performance deep learning inference, which includes a deep learning inference optimizer and runtime that delivers low latency and high throughput for inference applications.

 We provide two examples to show how to use TensorRT in BMF.
-One is the face detection, you can find it in the `bmf/demo/face_detect` folder.
-Another is the super resolution, it locates in the `bmf/demo/predict` folder.
+One is the face detection.
+You can find it in the `bmf/demo/face_detect` folder.
+Another is the super resolution.
+It locates in the `bmf/demo/predict` folder.

 ### Install TensorRT